Want a cinnamon muffins recipe the whole family will love? This healthy recipe made with whole-wheat flour will make everyone smile!

-Searching for the best morning muffins for breakfast or little muffins as a side dish for brunch?
-This healthy muffin recipewould make a fantastic Mother’s Day activity!
-And of course, the spiced muffins for adults to whip up, too!
+Searching for the best morning muffins for breakfast or mini muffins as a side dish for brunch?

 This recipe for cinnamon spice muffins is a healthier spin on a favorite treat that my mom made throughout my entire childhood.
 I hope you enjoy this spice muffins recipe as much as I do.